 TJ: Are there any particular bridges which would be good for a pilot run?

-BY: The famous Texaco Road one is a good start.
+AL: The famous Texaco Road one is a good start.
 After reviewing the new Green Building credit criteria, BEAM 2.0, I found that non-residential projects around Texaco Road could begin to get credits for providing bike-friendly facilities – because of the new cycle track on the waterfront nearby.
 Hopefully we’ll very soon see demand for a more extensive cycleway in this area, taking advantage of unused urban space.

 Tsuen Wan and Kwai Tsing are in fact the only so-called New Towns without serious planning for cycleway networks – they’re considered “Metro Area” where cycling is “not encouraged” according to the government.
-But we already have calls from people living or working there for a cycleway network, seen in bike train campaigns and local community groups (@tsingyipeople).
+But we already have calls from people living or working there for a cycleway network, seen in bike train campaigns and local community groups.

 TJ: So there’s already strong community support for the ideas?

-BY: I’ve met many enthusiasts and pioneers who’ve put forward a variety of urban spaces to convert into cycle greenways!
+AL: I’ve met many enthusiasts and pioneers who’ve put forward a variety of urban spaces to convert into cycle greenways!
 Some district councillors are supportive of bike commuting and relevant policy-making – I see district councillors as key channels of public opinion as well as the auditors of government performance, so I prefer to heed their advice and concerns once the plans for the cycleway are sophisticated enough to present.

 TJ: You mention the new district councillors: isn’t there a problem that Hong Kong politics is so polarised right now?
 There are some “blue ribbon” lawmakers, for example, who are very pro-cycling, would you find it difficult to work with them?

-I expect politicians and councillors to support better consensus and decision-making amongst stakeholders, but my liaising with them is not correlated to what political party they belong to.
+AL: I expect politicians and councillors to support better consensus and decision-making amongst stakeholders, but my liaising with them is not correlated to what political party they belong to.
 I position myself as an individual who investigates the city.

 TJ: What other policy levers and approaches do you think might work?

-We have the Ombudsman, and we should also make use of the Audit Commission.
+AL: We have the Ombudsman, and we should also make use of the Audit Commission.
 Through these, it becomes easy to understand that Hong Kong has a lot of abandoned infrastructure or unused infrastructure.
 The government’s approach is generally very pragmatic.
 This can be mature, but also too conventional.
 The government needs a holistic policy, a coordinated mechanism and modified codes to make every section of cycleway/greenway work.

 Completing a whole urban cycling network would require different means of space provision, while using the bridge at Texaco Road may be the uniquely feasible example in Hong Kong, like Nelson Street Cycleway in Auckland.
 Vision is more important than means.